stellar/go/README.md

 ## Dependencies

 This repository depends upon a [number of external dependencies](./glide.yaml), and we use [Glide](https://glide.sh/) to manage them.
 Glide is used to populate the [vendor directory](http://glide.readthedocs.io/en/latest/vendor/), ensuring that builds are reproducible even as upstream dependencies are changed.
-Please see the [Glide](http://glide.sh/) webstie for installation instructions.
+Please see the [Glide](http://glide.sh/) website for installation instructions.

 ## Directory Layout